 This card has a low 11.9% interest rate and no minimum income qualifier, making it an excellent option for students.
 That way, if you must carry a balance, you’re paying a lot less in interest charges.
-What’s also great is you earn points on every eligible purchase you make (2x Rewards on eligible dining and entertainment and 1 Point for every dollar spent on everything else), and you can put your points towards your credit card balance or stash it away in an HSBC savings account.
+What’s also great is you earn points on every eligible purchase you make (2 Points for every $1 spent on eligible dining or entertainment purchases and 1 Point for every dollar spent on everything else), and you can put your points towards your credit card balance or stash it away in an HSBC savings account.

 A credit card with a lower interest rate will result in fewer interest charges and will be easier to pay off.
 It’s important to remember that credit cards are useful as a short-term cash source, but you shouldn’t use them to carry debt long-term.
 Ideally, you’d pay off your credit card debt every month to avoid interest charges.
 Read more smart strategies on how to get out of credit card debt.

 If you’re a new graduate just entering the job market, it may be a while before you’re able to secure stable, long-term employment.
 In the meantime, you can offset some of your living costs by applying for the benefit programs above.
 You can also make a plan to lower the interest rates of your debts as much as possible in the short term.